BUCS110-B1-Fall2024/final-project-sara-a/final-project-sara-a/template_final_project-master/README.md

 ## Project Description

-It is going to simulate a ping pong game.
-One paddle is moveable by the player and the other is moveable by the computer. the goal is to bounce the ball from pne paddle to the other. if player misses the game ends.
+It is going to simulate a ping pong game. both paddles are moveable by the player, for paddle 2, the player presses the up and down arrows to move up and down. and for paddle 1 the player presses the w and s keys to move up and down. the goal is to bounce the ball from pne paddle to the other. if player misses the game ends.

 ***